Categories: Instruction and information

 PROS: Simple to use and accurate when done correctly; inexpensive; readily available; the most common test

-CONS: Acid must be fresh; potential damage to the piece; a multitude
+CONS: Acid must be fresh; potential damage to the piece; easy

 Dissection - Cut into Pieces or Drilling